Viewing posts from January, 2022Posted by Peter Donovan 8 months, 1 week ago in policy and framing /

 In order for there to be meaning or learning, there needs to be a context, a purpose.
 My purpose in embarking on this project, the question behind the question, was 1) to see if measuring soil carbon change over time could provide relevant feedback or guidance to land stewards who were interested in soil health, and 2) to see what soil carbon change, if it were significant and widespread, might imply for climate policy that was narrowly focused on more technical rather than biological solutions.
 Everywhere I traveled, water was the main issue for people, whether it was floods or drought.
 I measured soil carbon because it was central to the flow of sunlight energy through soils, critically influential for soil function, and easier to measure change than measuring soil water.
 At no point did I advocate for the commodification of soil carbon into credit or offset schemes.

 Many of the people on whose ranches I sampled did not know what to do with the data or results, or simply interpreted the data as a judgment: a high or increasing level of soil carbon indicated good management, and low or decreasing was bad.
 Measured soil carbon change, especially at one or two points, was not meaningful, useful, or in some cases timely feedback, and may not have contributed much to their learning and decision making as I had hoped it might.
 For the most part the ranches I sampled on were widely scattered, and there was little interaction between them or mutual support, little opportunity for discussion or the development of a shared intelligence or a community of practice.
 The "competition" framing or context that I suggested in 2010 did not help.
+The effort tended toward an information pipeline rather than a platform that enabled people to take responsibility for their own learning.
 For a while I posted the data on this website, but that did little to foster discussion or interpretation, or encourage people to add learning to judgment.

 Nor did the noisiness and variability of the data I collected offer solid support for soil carbon increase as a strategy for reducing atmospheric carbon dioxide and easing climate change--a strategy that was growing increasingly popular, with many people and organizations advocating for it, and which has resulted in new programs, policies, and markets to try and reward ranchers and farmers for increases (usually modeled rather than measured) in soil carbon.